 Brace for water cuts: Water stock in dams drops to 8% in some parts of Maharashtra

-Marathwada district, which was hit by consecutive droughts till last year, has much better water stock at 18.49%, as opposed to 0.48% on the same day last year.
-Konkan district, which includes Mumbai and Thane, has the highest amount of water in stock at 37.06%, as per the figures released by the government on Monday.
+In Marathwada, which had suffered consecutive droughts until last year, has much more water – 18.49% of its stock – than the measly 0.48% it had on the same day last year.
+The Konkan region, which includes Mumbai and Thane, had the most water stock, with dams 37.06% full, according to figures the government released on Monday.

-“The weather department has already issued a ‘go slow’ advisory to the farmers, who had geared up for sowing of crops, with the onset of the monsoon.
-The dry spell after the initial monsoon shower earlier this month has led to the drying up of the seeds whereever sowing has taken place.
-If the monsoon is delayed further, some parts of Vidarbha and western Maharashtra may face scarcity of the drinking water too,” an official from the relief and rehabilitation department said.
+An official in the relief and rehabilitation department said, “The weather department has already issued a go-slow advisory to farmers, who had geared up for sowing with the onset of the monsoon.
+The dry spell the followed showers earlier this month has dried up many seeds that were sowed.
+If the monsoon is delayed any further, some parts of Vidarbha and western Maharashtra may face drinking water shortages too.”

-He, however, said that the water position in Marathwada dams is much better this year.
-“Dams such as Ujani and Jayakwadi have sufficient water stock to last at least for next three months,” he said.
+He added, however, that water levels in Marathwada dams are much higher this year.
+“Dams such as Ujani and Jayakwadi have enough water for at least three months,” he said.